Transformation Double Categories Associated to 2-Group Actions: Introduction

-Now, just as a group may be regarded as a special sort of category, so too a 2-group can be seen as a special kind of 2-category.
-In particular, given a category with one object, and with the property that all morphisms are invertible, the morphisms form a group, whose product is the composition of morphisms.
-This is a useful way to look at groups in the context of global symmetry.
-Given an object in a category, $x \in \cat{X}$, there is a sub-category with one object $End(x)$, consisting of all the endomorphisms of $x$.
-Restricting to the invertible such morphisms, one gets $Aut(x)$.
+In order to understand this step, it is useful to recall that a group is a particular type of category, with just a single object and all morphisms invertible.
+The product on the group is the composition of morphisms.
+Now, given an object $X$ in a category, $\cat{X}$, there is a sub-category $End(X)$ of $\cat{X}$ with one object $X$ and morphisms consisting of all the endomorphisms of $X$.
+Restricting to the invertible such morphisms, one gets $Aut(X)$.
 This is a subcategory of $\cat{X}$, but it is also a group in the sense just mentioned.
-It is, indeed, the full symmetry group of the object $x$.
+It is, indeed, the full symmetry group of the object $X$.
+In these terms, the action of a group $G$ on $X$ is described by a functor from the category $G$ to the category of automorphisms of $X$, say $\phi:G \ra Aut(X)$.

-Similarly, given a category $\cat{X} \in \cat{Cat}$, one has endofunctors from $\cat{X}$ to itself, but also natural transformations between such endofunctors.
-So $End(\cat{X})$ is a category whose objects are endofunctors and whose morphisms are natural transformations.
-What is more, $End(\cat{X})$ is a monoidal category, since endofunctors of $\cat{X}$ can always be composed with each other.
-If we restrict to only those endofunctors which are invertible, we have $Aut(\cat{X})$, which is a (strict) 2-group.
-It is, indeed, the full symmetry 2-group of $\cat{X}$.
+Now, just as a group may be regarded as a special sort of category, so too a 2-group can be seen as a special kind of 2-category, namely one with just a single object and invertible 1- and 2-morphisms.
+Given a category $\cat{C}$, i.e. an object in the 2-category $\cat{Cat}$, one has endofunctors from $\cat{C}$ to itself, but also natural transformations between such endofunctors.
+So $End(\cat{C})$ is a 2-category with a single object $\cat{C}$, whose 1-morphisms are endofunctors of $\cat{C}$ and whose 2-morphisms are natural transformations between endofunctors.
+If we restrict to only those endofunctors and natural transformations which are invertible, we have $Aut(\cat{C})$, which is a 2-group.
+It is, indeed, the full symmetry 2-group of $\cat{C}$.
+Then, in complete analogy with the action of a group $G$ on a set $X$, the action of a 2-group $\G$ on a category $\cat{C}$ is described by a 2-functor from the 2-category $\G$ to the 2-category of automorphisms of $C$:

-Then, just as an action of a group $G$ on $x \in \cat{X}$ is a homomorphism (that is, a functor) from $G$ to $Aut(x)$, so is an action of a 2-group $\G$ on $\cat{X} \in \cat{Cat}$ a homomorphism (that is, a 2-functor) from $\G$ to $Aut(\cat{X})$.
-So 2-groups, seen as 2-categories with one object, give a useful framework for describing global 2-group actions.
+Intuitively, following Baez and Lauda in \cite{hda5}, we are considering not only symmetries of $\cat{C}$ (the 1-morphism level of $\Phi$), but also ``symmetries between symmetries'' (the 2-morphism level of $\Phi$).